Donald Trump Could Shoot James Comey And He Wouldn't Be Indicted, Rudy Giuliani Now Claims In HuffPo Report

-On Sunday, the same day that Donald Trump personal lawyer Rudy Giuliani — who has become Trump’s most prolific public mouthpiece in the Russia collusion investigation — told ABC News that Trump could “probably” issue himself a pardon for any crimes uncovered by Special Counsel Robert Mueller, the 74-year-old former New York City mayor made an even more stunning claim about Trump’s power to remain out of Mueller’s reach.
+On Sunday, Donald Trump’s personal lawyer, Rudy Giuliani, — who has become Trump’s most prolific public mouthpiece in the Russia collusion investigation — told ABC News that Trump could “probably” issue himself a pardon for any crimes uncovered by Special Counsel Robert Mueller.
+The 74-year-old former New York City mayor made an even more stunning claim about Trump’s power to remain out of Mueller’s reach.

-As multiple media outlets have reported, Russia investigation Special Counsel Robert Mueller is believed to have Trump under investigation for possible obstruction of justice, particularly for Trump’s firing of FBI Director James Comey in May of 2017.
-Trump told NBC News interview Lester Holt that he had the Russia investigation in his mind when he made the decision to fire Comey — though he has recently switched his story, denying his own televised worlds to claim that he did not fire Comey due to the Russia investigation.
+As Axios reported, Russia investigation Special Counsel Robert Mueller is believed to have Trump under investigation for possible obstruction of justice, particularly for Trump’s firing of FBI Director James Comey in May of 2017.
+Trump told NBC News‘ Lester Holt that he had the Russia investigation in his mind when he made the decision to fire Comey, though he has recently switched his story, denying his own televised worlds to claim that he did not fire Comey due to the Russia investigation.

-But according to what Giuliani told the Huffington Post on Sunday, it doesn’t matter why Trump fired Comey, he cannot be indicted for obstruction as long as he occupied the nation’s chief executive job.
+But according to what Giuliani told the Huffington Post on Sunday, it doesn’t matter why Trump fired Comey, he cannot be indicted for obstruction as long as he occupies the nation’s chief executive job.
 In fact, Giuliani claimed, even if Trump had pulled out a gun and shot Comey, he still could not be indicted.

 “In no case can he be subpoenaed or indicted,” Rudy Giuliani told the news site.
 “I don’t know how you can indict while he’s in office.
 No matter what it is.”